Table of Contents

 Excessive Pressure On The Strings

-Not only will this prevent excessive wear to the frets, but it will also help you become a faster player as there is less pressure to release in your hands between changes.
+This will prevent excessive wear to the guitar frets.
+But it will also help you become a faster player.
+There is less pressure to release in your hands between changes.

-If your guitar is not set up properly, it may require you to press hard on the strings.
+If your guitar is not set up right, it may require you to press hard on the strings.
 You want to make sure your guitar is in optimal shape.
-Issues with tuning, strings farther from the fret board than they need to be and tuning issues can also create additional wear.
+Strings being farther from the fretboard and tuning problems can also create wear.

 We tend to then adjust our play style to a guitar that is not set up and become more aggressive in our techniques.
-A properly set up guitar only requires light touch which helps keep it in good shape altogether!
+A properly set-up guitar only requires a light touch, which helps keep it in good shape altogether!